 Want to skip the read and get right to my top pick?
-The best domain registrar for most people is Hostinger (get a free domain with their web hosting).
+The best domain registrar for most people is Bluehost (get a free domain with their web hosting).

 I’ve had to secure dozens of different domains over the years.

 That means I’ve spent endless hours searching and browsing through domain registrars to find the URL that fit my new projects and blogs.

 I had horrendous experiences with some domain registrars that made me swear I’d never use the again (and I haven’t).

 But not all of them are bad.
 In fact, other domain registrars have done just what I needed them to: they allowed me to snag a domain I liked at a good price, with very little work and time.